Patient information: Rabies (Beyond the Basics)

 ●Whether the animal was previously vaccinated against rabies

-●The presence of rabies in that animal species in the region
+●The likely presence of rabies infection in that animal species in the region

 ●The availability of the animal for testing or observation

-Immediate treatment recommended — A person with a high risk exposure to an animal that is, or may be, infected with rabies should be given immediate post-exposure prophylaxis with rabies vaccine and RIG.
-If the animal is not available for observation or testing, and is determined to be at high risk of having rabies, most experts recommend post-bite rabies prophylaxis because of the risk of fatal illness caused by infection with the rabies virus.
+Immediate treatment recommended — A person with a high risk exposure to an animal that is, or may be, infected with rabies virus should be given immediate post-exposure prophylaxis with rabies vaccine and RIG.
+If the animal is not available for observation or testing, and is determined to be at high risk for having rabies, most experts recommend post-bite rabies prophylaxis because of the risk for developing a fatal illness.
 (See "When to use rabies prophylaxis".)

 If post-exposure prophylaxis is needed:

-●The rabies vaccine should be given as soon as possible (considered day zero for the immunization schedule).
+●The rabies vaccine should be given as soon as possible (first dose considered day zero for the immunization schedule).
 The rabies vaccine is given into a muscle, usually in the upper arm.
 The rabies vaccine is given again on the third, seventh, and fourteenth day after the exposure.
-A fifth dose of rabies vaccine was previously recommended, but experts now agree that this is not necessary unless an individual has a medical condition that might interfere with their ability to respond to the vaccine.
+A fifth dose of rabies vaccine was previously recommended for routine use, but experts now agree that this is not necessary unless an individual has a medical condition that might interfere with their ability to respond to the vaccine (eg, immune compromise).

 ●One dose of RIG is also given on day zero.
 As much of the RIG dose as possible is injected into and around the wound(s).

-Some people have received rabies prophylaxis before exposure (eg, veterinarians, veterinary technicians, animal control officers, people visiting places of higher risk of rabies exposure).
-These persons only require two doses of rabies vaccine on days zero and three.
+Some people have received rabies prophylaxis before exposure (eg, veterinarians, veterinary technicians, animal control officers, people visiting places of higher risk for rabies exposure).
+These persons only require two doses of rabies vaccine after exposure on days zero and three.
 No RIG is necessary for people who have previously received the rabies vaccine.

-Defer treatment during observation period — If the animal is a healthy pet, such as a dog, cat or ferret, and the animal is available for observation, rabies prophylaxis can be delayed while the animal is observed (in a secure facility, such as a veterinary clinic) for 10 days.
+Defer treatment during observation period — If the animal is a healthy pet, such as a dog, cat or ferret, and the animal is available for observation, rabies prophylaxis can be delayed while the animal is observed in a secure facility (such as a veterinary clinic) for 10 days.
+A rabid animal will usually succumb to rabies within five to six days of having the rabies virus in its saliva.
 If the animal develops signs of rabies, post-bite rabies vaccine and immune globulin should be started immediately.
 (See 'Rabies vaccine and immune globulin' above.)

-If the animal remains healthy during the 10-day observation, the bite victim does not need vaccine or immune globulin.
+If the animal remains healthy during the 10-day observation, then the animal did not have rabies virus in its saliva at the time of exposure and the bite victim does not need vaccine or immune globulin.

-However, there have never been any reports of a human case of rabies resulting from this type of exposure.
-For the virus to be infectious and for any risk to exist, the person must be exposed to wet saliva from the rabid animal.
+However, there have never been any reports of a human rabies resulting from this type of exposure.
+For the virus to be infectious and for any theoretical risk to exist, the person must be exposed to wet saliva from the rabid animal.